Wilfred Pickles: Early career

-His first professional appearance was as an extra in Henry Baynton's production of Julius Caesar at the Theatre Royal in Halifax in the 1920s.
-Pickles soon became a radio celebrity, and pursued an acting career in London's West End theatre, on television and on film.
+Pickles' first professional appearance was as an extra in Henry Baynton's production of Julius Caesar at the Theatre Royal in Halifax in the 1920s.
+He soon became a radio celebrity, and pursued an acting career in London's West End theatre and on television and on film.
+In 1952 he starred in the play The Gay Dog at the Piccadilly Theatre and reprised his role for the 1954 film adaptation.

 Have A Go and Ask Pickles

-His most significant work was as host of the BBC Radio show Have A Go, which ran from 1946 to 1967 and launched such catchphrases as "How do, how are yer?", "Are yer courting?", "What's on the table, Mabel?" and "Give him the money, Barney".
-He appeared in the show with his wife Mabel, whom he had married at Sacred Heart Roman Catholic Church, Ainsdale, Southport on 20 September 1930.
+Pickles' most significant work was as host of the BBC Radio show Have A Go, which ran from 1946 to 1967 and launched such catchphrases as "How do, how are yer?", "Are yer courting?", "What's on the table, Mabel?" and "Give him the money, Barney!"
+He appeared in the show with his wife Mabel, whom he had married at Sacred Heart Roman Catholic Church, Ainsdale, Southport, on 20 September 1930.

 The series attracted a weekly audience of over 20 million and a mailbag of around 5,000 letters.
 Contestants could earn £1/19s/11d by sharing "their intimate secrets".
 In May 1954, he took the show to television with the programme Ask Pickles which ran until 1956.
 The show was publicized enthusiastically by the BBC:

 In 1948, a children's board game entitled Ask Pickles was published by jigsaw puzzle manufacturer Tower Press.

 Other television and radio

-He was the guest castaway on BBC Radio's Desert Island Discs on 2 January 1953; his chosen book was The Oxford Book of English Verse edited by Arthur Quiller-Couch, and his luxury a yellow waistcoat.
+Pickles was the guest castaway on BBC Radio's Desert Island Discs on 2 January 1953; his chosen book was The Oxford Book of English Verse edited by Arthur Quiller-Couch and his luxury a yellow waistcoat.

 On television, among many performances, he appeared in Dr. Finlay's Casebook and For the Love of Ada, co-starring with Irene Handl.

+He appeared in the 1963 film Billy Liar where he played the title character's father.

 He was in the play Come Laughing Home by Keith Waterhouse and Willis Hall on BBC Radio 4 in 1970.
+He also played the part of Horatio Hobson in the play Hobson's Choice on the BBC's Saturday Night Theatre programme.

 In 1971, he was the subject of This Is Your Life.

 Publications

+In 1949, Pickles published an autobiography titled Between You and Me - The Autobiography of Wilfred Pickles.

-In 1955, Wilfred Pickles published an anthology of poetry and prose of the "north counties" of England.
-The book, My North Countrie, featured verses from a range of poets and writers including two Lancashire dialect verses, "A Bird Song Away" and "Th' Art Lookin' Sackless", from the award-winning weaver-poet Nicholas Freeston.
+In 1955, Pickles published an anthology of poetry and prose of the "north counties" of England.
+The book, My North Countrie, featured verses from a range of poets and writers including two Lancashire dialect verses, "A Bird Song Away" and "Th' Art Lookin' Sackless", from the weaver-poet Nicholas Freeston.

+In 1956, Mabel Pickles published a memoir of her relationship with Wilfred entitled Married to Wilfred.